maxtoroq/maxtoroq.github.io/DbExtensions/docs/migrating/to-v6.md

 `db.AffectOneOrNone(sql)`                             | `db.Execute(sql, affect: 1)`
 `db.Execute(sql)`                                     | `db.Execute(sql)`

+`Execute` throws the new [ChangeConflictException][2] class.

 ### Removed dependency on DbCommandBuilder and added new configuration properties

 DbExtensions relied on **DbCommandBuilder** for provider specific details, such as how to quote identifiers and what parameter prefix to use.
 This ensured maximum compatibility with providers.
 Sadly, DbCommandBuilder is not available on .NET Core.
-Instead, new configuration properties were added to [DatabaseConfiguration][2], with defaults for popular providers like **System.Data.SqlClient** and **MySql.Data.MySqlClient**.
+Instead, new configuration properties were added to [DatabaseConfiguration][3], with defaults for popular providers like **System.Data.SqlClient** and **MySql.Data.MySqlClient**.

 SqlBuilder
 ----------